josmaf/bx-tensorflow-demo/doc/tutorial.md

 In this tutorial you'll learn how to:

-1. Create a Docker image to train a neural network that classifies images of clothing
+1. Create a Docker image to train a neural network that classifies photos of clothing
 2. Import the Docker image into BatchX
 3. Import a dataset of labeled clothing photos into BatchX
 4. Run your BatchX image (namely, the Docker image you've already imported in step 2)
-5. Get results
+5. Get the trained model from BatchX file system and use it to classify a photo

 # Prerequisites